Chart Color Schemes

 AreaSearch assessment of residential development activity positions Queens Park among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Queens Park had approximately 46 new homes approved annually over the past five financial years, totalling around 230 homes.
-In FY-26 so far, 14 approvals have been recorded.
-On average, 5.8 new residents arrived per dwelling constructed each year between FY-21 and FY-25.
-Commercial approvals this financial year totalled $14.3 million.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Queens Park had approximately 46 new homes approved each year over the past five financial years, totalling an estimated 230 homes.
+As of FY-26, 14 approvals have been recorded.
+On average, 5.8 new residents arrived per dwelling constructed between FY-21 and FY-25.
+This indicates demand significantly exceeds supply, which typically leads to price growth and increased buyer competition.

 Frequently Asked Questions - Development